 “Our drive to provide superior planning on the front end with current market conditions in mind and earning the trust of our clients has resulted in the need for company growth and expansion.
 Plans are underway to move into a new headquarters in fall of 2023,” shares Kinder.
 The new 50,000 square foot facility, which is currently under construction, will house the company’s offices, warehouse, and mechanic shop along with its affiliate real estate company, Allied Commercial.

 “We are super excited to get into our new building,” says Kinder.
 “We have simply outgrown our existing facility and [need more space] in order to serve our clients at the highest degree, and with the most efficiency.
 We will continue to invest in our team, providing the best resources available in the industry, allowing MKS to deliver superior services and quality to our clients at a competitive value.”

 But growth for MKS always means responsible growth, he adds.
 “We’re not trying to do more than we can handle each year.
 We’re trying to grow responsibly with the people that we have, and as we hire talented people, we train them up.
 We’re growing, we’re taking on more work, but we’re not working for people who don’t have similar values and a vision that aligns with our team,” he says.
-“At MKS, our core values spell TEAMS: be Transformational, Exceptional, Accountable, Meaningful, Safe.
+“At MKS, our core values spell TEAMS: Transformational, Excellence, Accountable, Meaningful, Safe.
 It takes a great TEAMS to do great things!”

 The company, he adds, strives to model its vision (“Deliver innovative project solutions for clients who share our values by empowering our team to use their gifts and talents to achieve excellence”) with its prospective clients and make sure they’re a good fit, a process the team has taken a lot of time to refine.